Slow made, sustainable jewellery - steeped in meaning

 I work alone in my Whitby studio, only the sound of seagulls for company.
 Each piece is handcrafted using traditional tools and techniques, as a self-taught metalsmith I am constantly learning new skills in this trade and my work is not made to look factory finished.
 It is however, made using two hands and celebrates the beauty in every hammer and file mark.
 These imperfections are what give it depth and connection, one human to another.

 I am in awe of the wilds and this relationship with nature constantly inspires my work, but it also makes me passionate about protecting it.
 I am constantly striving to be as sustainable as possible, both in my private life and at work.
-I am aware jewellery is a luxury item so with that in mind I aim to have as minimal impact on the earth whilst working in this practise.
-I only use ethically sourced gemstones as well as recycled silver and gold where possible.
+I am aware jewellery is a luxury item so with that in mind I aim to have as minimal impact on the environment whilst working in this practise.
+I only use ethically sourced gemstones as well as recycled silver and gold where possible and the natural cowrie shells you see in my work have been reclaimed from vintage accessories.
 Your items are then carefully gift wrapped in recyclable and reusable boxes and bags.

 I have great respect for nature and support our local beach activists wholeheartedly as well as carrying out a beach clean every time I'm on the sand.
-I spend many an hour combing the shoreline for glistening sea glass (a once manmade product) and delicate shells to use in my work, I truly believe these special finds carry the energy of the ocean, powerful and healing all at once.
+I spend many an hour combing the shoreline for glistening sea glass (a once manmade product), I truly believe these special finds carry the energy of the ocean; powerful and healing all at once.

 Here's to many adventures together.